 Ziprasidone has not been well studied for use while breastfeeding.
 There is one case report on a person who took ziprasidone 40 mg and citalopram 60 mg throughout the pregnancy and while breastfeeding.
-The nursing baby was reported to healthy and well developing at age 6 months old.
-Talk to your healthcare providers about all of your breastfeeding questions.
+The nursing baby was reported to be healthy and developing well at age 6 months old.
+Be sure to talk to your healthcare provider about all of your breastfeeding questions.

 There are no well-controlled studies in males exposed to ziprasidone.
 In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 National Pregnancy Registry for Psychiatric Medications: There is a pregnancy registry for women who take psychiatric medications, such as ziprasidone.
 For more information you can look at their website: https://womensmentalhealth.org/research/pregnancyregistry/.